Hutchinson, Kansas: History

+2001 gas explosions

 On January 17, 2001, 143 Mcuft of compressed natural gas leaked from the nearby Yaggy storage field.
 It sank underground, then rose to the surface through old brine or salt wells, making around 15 gas blowholes.
 An explosion in the downtown area at 10:45 am destroyed two businesses and damaged 26 others.
-An explosion the next day in a mobile-home park killed two people.
-The Kansas National Guard was called in to help evacuate parts of the city because of the gas leaks, and a team of specialists looked over all the city for leaks after the event.
-These events were broadcast on nationally televised news stations across the country.
+An explosion the next day in a mobile home park killed two people.
+The Kansas National Guard was called in to help evacuate parts of the city because of the gas leaks, and a team of specialists checked the city for leaks after the event.
+These events were televised on news stations across the country.

+Present

 On June 21, 2013, following a grassroots campaign in an effort to promote Smallville Con, a comic-book convention hosted at the Kansas State Fair, the mayor of Hutchinson decreed the city's name would be changed to "Smallville" for one day in honor of Superman's fictional Kansas hometown of the same name.
-The tradition has continued every year coinciding with the convention for two days every June.
+The tradition has continued annually, coinciding with the convention for two days every June.